Eskinder Nega

-Eskinder Nega (እስክንድር ነጋ, born 7 November 1969) is an Ethiopian politician, and former journalist and blogger who has been convicted several times by the Ethiopian government for treason and terrorism.
+Eskinder Nega (እስክንድር ነጋ, born 7 November 1969) is an Ethiopian politician and rebel leader of the Fano militia.

+Born in Addis Ababa to educated parents, Eskinder attended to Stanford School in Addis Ababa then moved to American University to study in college.
+Upon the Derg regime fall in 1991, he has worked with journalist and blogger.
+He founded newspapers like Askual, Satenaw, and Menelik.
+Eskinder has been subjected to conviction and imprisonment by the Ethiopian government under EPRDF rule for alleged treason and terrorism following the 2005 general election.
+He was also convinced in 2012 for terrorism allegation.
+A new government under Abiy Ahmed premiership released many political prisoners and opposition leaders behind the government of EPRDF, and he was released in February 2018.

-In September 2019, Eskinder founded the Balderas Party and became a chairman thereafter.
-A war in Amhara broke out after the Ethiopian government decided to unite the regional special forces in Amhara Region in April 2023.
-He then formed and led Fano's main command named Amhara People's Army since May 2023.
+In September 2019, Eskinder founded the Balderas Party and became a chairman thereafter until he left in August 2022.
+He was again imprisoned during the protest after the murder of singer Hachalu Hundessa in June 2020 for "inciting violence and chaos", and freed in January 2022.
+In 2023, the disagreement between the Ethiopian government and regional special forces in Amhara region ignited Fano insurgency.
+Eskinder then formed and led Fano's main command named Amhara People's Army since May 2023.

 Early life

 Eskinder was born to highly educated parents, his father having done graduate work at Rutgers University and his mother at the American University of Beirut.
 They eventually divorced and his mother, with whom Eskinder lived, opened a clinic.
 Eskinder is of Amhara origin.

 Eskinder attended Sandford School in Addis Ababa.
 Eskinder moved to the United States in 1980s where he attended college, then studied economics at American University.